 Layering Paint for a Unique Finish

-After the initial base coat of the purple gray, I added a layer of Memphis Blue by Kristi Kuehl Pure Home Paint.
+After the initial base coat of the purple-gray, I added a light blue layer of paint.
 This was our first step to lightening up the finish with layers.
 As you can see I did not saturate the entire piece with the paint.
+Apply a thin layer to the surface in an uneven manner.
+Layering paint on furniture can have as many or as few layers of paint that you want.

-After Memphis Blue, I took a chance and added a little metallic silver, just for fun.
+After the first coat of blue, I took a chance and added a little metallic silver paint, just for fun.
 There’s also no need to worry about the colors touching one another since they’re all being layered anyway.
+This layered painting technique is very forgiving as you can see.

-After the silver, I went with a gorgeous deep teal called Jade.
+After the silver, I went with a gorgeous deep teal.
 The layering process is almost like a see-saw or push-pull, going back and forth between light and dark.
+Go ahead and paint layers until you love the result.

-In the see-saw fashion, the next layer is going lighter with ByGone Blue.
+In the see-saw fashion, the next layer is going lighter with a light blue almost baby blue.
 Each layer is done with a damp brush and heavier in areas and lighter in other areas.

 A little Video Action

-Let’s head back to dark with Sailor, a royal/navy blue.
+Let’s head back to dark with a royal/navy blue.
 This may seem silly, the back and forth, but stick with me, it will make sense I promise!
-In middle of the process of painting layers, I took a quick video just to share it in action.
+In the middle of the process of painting layers, I took a quick video just to share it in action.
 I also switched back and forth between my flat Cling on brush and an angled Wooster brush.
-This video shows when I started to add Sailor.
+This video shows when I started to add the navy blue.

 Woah, this is really blue and needs to be lightened up.

-To lighten up the bold blue from Sailor I went ahead and added a wash with a very diluted gray called Stone.
-This was done by brushing the gray wash on and then wiping it off with an old T-shirt.
+To lighten up the bold blue I went ahead and added a wash with a very diluted gray.
+This was done by brushing the gray wash on and then wiping it off with an old T-shirt before the paint could dry.

 The wash allows some of the light gray color ‘sit’ into the creases of the details.

 At this point, I decided to start to wrap things up and the entire piece was distressed using the flexible sandpaper that I love.
 Since it’s flexible it allows you to easily get into the curves and areas that may be difficult to distress with paper sandpaper or a sanding block.
-Just for good measure, rather than seal with a clear protective finish, I opted to seal the cabinet with Smoke, which is a gray tinted sealer by Kristi Kuehl Pure Home Paint.
+Just for good measure, rather than seal with a clear protective finish, I opted to seal the cabinet with a gray-tinted sealer.
+If you dont have a premade gray tinted sealer you can always add a tiny bit of gray paint to your clear sealer and voila.

 Painting the Vintage Hardware

 The vintage hardware is absolutely perfect and suits the piece beautifully.
-So to better compliment the painted and layered finish the hardware was cleaned, prepped and painted using Slate as a base.
-A mix of silvers was then added over slate to create this gorgeous silver finish on the hardware.
+So to better compliment the painted and layered finish the hardware was cleaned, prepped and painted using a dark gray as a base.
+A mix of silvers was then added over the gray to create this gorgeous silver finish on the hardware.

 The Result of Painting in Layers for a Unique Finish